|Type||Chaos Archon (Water)|

-The water chaos archons of the world Bal-Kriav are called the Hydrocur.
-In the Horgon Era, they came to this world in a primordial troop ship named Shiphis Helas.
+In the Horgon Era, they were brought to Bal-Kriav in the Shiphis Helas, an ancient primordial troop ship.
 Like on Osâchar, the world they fled, the Hydrocur were overseers, soldiers, and police.
-They took their orders without question from Durkoth masters.
+They took their orders without question from Durkoth masters; like they had done serving the primordial lords of the Creation War.

 In the deeps of Ginnoth, roughly 1800 miles from Necrocrypt, they founded the settlement Bue'kaa.
 With little opposition, they took control of the nearby bays, islands and coastal tracts.
 They raided the mainland, capturing humanoids and other creatures.
 They experimented on these captives, the goal to create soldiers that would help them reclaim Abâthigûr's former holdings in the Karnegmoth region.
 Perhaps the most useful book in these experiments of Creation was the ancient tome Maurgîn-Hîr.
 With this tome, and after nearly three centuries of experimentation, Bue'kaa's scientists created the Elderaunt race.